pwang649/myWiki/docs/Optimization/Newton.md

 \boldsymbol{H}_{k+1} \Delta \boldsymbol{g}^{(i)}=\Delta \boldsymbol{x}^{(i)}
 $$
 which completes the proof.
-We also conclude that the DFP algorithm is a conjugate direction algorithm.
+We conclude that the DFP algorithm is a conjugate direction algorithm.